fborja44/tourney-hero/README.md

-# melee-tournament-buddy
+# Tourney Hero
- An all-purpose tool for Super Smash Bros.
+An all-purpose UI tool for for Super Smash Bros.
 Melee tournaments.